MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-cluster-same-hardware.md

     Get-VirtualDisk
     ```

 1. Determine the cluster node version, which displays `ClusterFunctionalLevel` and `ClusterUpgradeVersion`.
-Run the following to get this:
+Run the cmdlet to get this:

     ```powershell
     Get-ClusterNodeSupportedVersion